 However, when it comes to investigating the events and experiences which occur on the borders of life and death, their standard assumptions and methodologies become somewhat problematic.
 As with scientific attempts to describe the origins and fundamental makeup of matter or how objects behave as they approach or reach the speed of light, seemingly implausible or contradictory claims lead to questioning the basic premises of science when investigating borderline or liminal areas.
-Such areas of investigation as understanding Near-death experience, perinatal (near-birth) experience, or the basic structures of subatomic matter seem to defy the clear explanations and rational analysis that are so fruitful in the other more common domains of scientific inquiry.
+Such areas of investigation as understanding Near-death experience, perinatal (near-birth) experience, the infinitely fine strings that are supposedly responsible for gravitational attraction between objects (string theory), or the basic structures of subatomic matter all seem to defy the clear explanations and rational analysis that are so fruitful in the other more common domains of scientific inquiry.

 Because NDEs contain so many elements, a number of different complementary explanations are needed to account for this complexity.
 But in most cases, each explanation focuses on only one element of the NDE and ignores the others.
 Such explanations use the divide and conquer approach to weaken the overall NDE concept by reducing one of its component parts to physical causes.
 But scientific attempts to subdivide and explain the individual elements of what is clearly a complex syndrome of related phenomena indicate that scientists are resigned to the fact that their efforts to date at developing a more comprehensive explanation have largely failed.
 They seem to be reduced to explaining a complex system by examining a small portion of the data available and filtering out or ignoring the rest.
 Such an approach is not promising but it seems to have been accepted as the only research methodology available to them.